Museums in Costa Rica

-On a short trek of less a kilometer, you can visit three of the most important museums in the Costa Rican capital.
+On a short trek of less a kilometer, you can visit three of the most important museums in the Costa Rican capital with a single ticket.

 The ticket covers the Central Bank Museum, the Museum of Jade and Pre-Columbian Culture, and the National Museum of Costa Rica.
 They are located in the lower part of the Plaza de la Cultura and on the west side of the Plaza de la Democracia, respectively.

 This initiative, called “The Museum Walk”, creates a dialogue among the archaeological, historical and artistic collections of the three museums, featuring different exhibitions in each museum based on a common theme.
 Although each of the exhibits can be visited and understood on their own, visitors to all three will round out their knowledge and identify the connections between the research that each exhibit has on display.

 It is the oldest museum in the country, located in the historic Cuartel Bellavista building, where, in 1948, former President Figueres abolished the army.

 It features an important archeology exhibit, with unique pieces such as the stone spheres of Diquís.

 It also has one of the most important historical collections on display, which articulately recounts the history of Costa Rica from the time of contact and conquest up until present day.

 It is seen as a novel, avant-garde cultural offering in the realm of Central American archaeological heritage protection and conservation.

 Located in downtown San José in a modern building, which has an architectural component that visually communicates the concept of a block of jade divided in half, it holds a collection of around 7,000 objects from the pre-Columbian era, including those made of jade, ceramic, and stone, among others, and has a collection of art and ethnography.